tbranyen/diffhtml/packages/diffhtml-website/pages/parser.md

 The built in parser can read full HTML documents including comments, doctype, html/head/body/title page tags, multiple unwrapped top-level root elements, and has support for optional tags.
-It even supports nested markup within tags, such as <code>srcdoc="<some markup />"</code> in <code>&lt;iframe/&gt;</code>.
+It even supports nested markup within attributes, such as <code>srcdoc="<some markup />"</code> in <code>&lt;iframe/&gt;</code>.

 While the parser works for most use cases out-of-the-box, you may want to use something else.
-The parser is fully overrieable and allows for any string-based input, so long as it can be compiled to a tree structure.
+The parser is overrideable and allows for any string-based input, so long as it returns a DOM-like structure.

 **Using with innerHTML:**